Naved Aslam: Career

 Afterwards, Aslam turned actor and made his television acting debut in DD National's Byomkesh Bakshi in 1993.
 He had another breakthrough in 1996 with Sony TV's medical drama Cover Story Hospital, a 26–part thriller series about a journalist duo discovering the kidney transplant racket rampant in big hospitals and how they unravel the story at a great risk to their lives.

 It was aired in 1995-96.
 Directed by Maya Rao, it featured Naved Aslam, Natasha Rana, and Milind Wagh among others.

 Aslam is best known for playing the role of Chand Raichand in the Indian supernatural television series Pyaar Kii Ye Ek Kahaani, where he played a 1000 year old supernatural vampire.
-Apart from working in television, Aslam has played roles in feature films such as Once Upon a Time in Mumbaai, a 2010 film produced by the Balaji Motion Pictures and Honeymoon Travels Pvt.
+Apart from working in television, Aslam has played roles in feature films such as Once Upon a Time in Mumbaai and Honeymoon Travels Pvt.
 Ltd.